When should I seek medical advice?

 For most adults, fluids drunk to keep hydrated should mainly be water.
-It is best not to have drinks that contain a lot of sugar, such as cola or pop, as they can sometimes make diarrhoea worse.
+It is best not to have drinks that contain a lot of sugar as they can sometimes make diarrhoea worse.

 Antisecretory medicines are designed to be used with rehydration treatment.
 They reduce the amount of water that is released into the gut during an episode of diarrhoea.

 It used to be advised to not eat for a while if you had gastroenteritis.
 However, now it is advised to eat small, light meals if you can.
 Be guided by your appetite.
 You may not feel like food and most adults can do without food for a few days.
 Eat as soon as you are able - but don't stop drinking.
 If you do feel like eating, avoid fatty, spicy or heavy food at first.
 Plain foods such as wholemeal bread and rice are good foods to try eating first.

 Antidiarrhoeal medicines are not usually necessary.
 However, you may wish to reduce the number of trips that you need to make to the toilet.
 You can buy antidiarrhoeal medicines from pharmacies.
 The safest and most effective is loperamide.
 The adult dose of this is two capsules at first.
 This is followed by one capsule after each time you pass some diarrhoea up to a maximum of eight capsules in 24 hours.
 It works by slowing down your gut's activity.
 You should not take loperamide for longer than five days.